FacultadInformatica-LinkedData/Curso2023-2024-ODKG/HandsOn/Group01/selfAssessmentHandsOn1.md

 **The "applicationRequirements.html” file:**

-- [] Includes a description of the application user interface
+- [v] Includes a description of the application user interface

 ## Comments on the self-assessment
 _(If required)_